 Monocotyledons or monocots commonly refer to the flowering plants or angiosperms in which the seeds typically contain only one embryonic leaf or cotyledon.
 Ginger, onions, wheat, and grass are the best examples of Monocotyledons.

-Dicotyledons or dicot is generally referred to the flowering plants or angiosperms in which the seeds typically contain two embryonic leaves or cotyledon.
+Dicotyledons or dicots are generally referred to the flowering plants or angiosperms in which the seeds typically contain two embryonic leaves or cotyledon.
 All legumes such as beans, lentils, pea, and peanuts are examples of dicotyledons.
 There are around 1.0 – 1.5 lakh species of dicot plants.

 Difference Between Monocot and Dicot Stem

 Dicot and monocot stems are quite different from each other.
-The important difference between dicot and monocot stem is as follows:
+The important differences between dicot and monocot stem are as follows: